The shop opens at 1pm. Spring hours are Thurs-Mon. 1-6pm. Featured photo by Ken Gagne.

 Waning Moon Magick – From the Full Moon to the New is a time for study, meditation, and magic designed to banish harmful energies and habits, for ridding oneself of addictions, illness or negativity.
 Remember: what goes up must come down.
 Phase ends at the Tide Change on 5/10 at 3:53am.
-Hecate’s Brooch – 3-5 days before New Moon – Best time for Releasing Rituals.
-It’s the last few days before the new moon, the time of Hecate’s Brooch.
-This is the time that if you’re going to throw something out, or sweep the floors, or take stuff to Good Will, do it!
-Rid yourself of negativity and work on the letting go process.
-Release the old, removing unwanted negative energies, addictions, or illness.
-Do physical and psychic cleansings.
-Good for wisdom & psychic ability.
-Goddess Aspect: Crone – Associated God/desses: Callieach, Banshee, Hecate, Baba Yaga, Ereshkigal, Thoth.
-Phase ends at the Dark on 6/8 at 3:53pm.
+Waning Gibbous Moon – Best time for draining the energy behind illness, habits or addictions.
+Magicks of this sort, started now, should be ended before the phase change to the New Moon. – Associated God/dess: Hera/Hero, Cybele, Zeus the Conqueror, Mars/Martius, Anansi, Prometheus.
+Phase ends at the Quarter on 6/2 at 12:24am.

+The Moon passes 4° south of magnitude Saturn at 9 P.M.
+EDT.
+However, the pair won’t rise until early tomorrow morning, so check tomorrow’s entry for details on the view.
 The early dawns and bright early mornings of the warm-weather season are a gorgeous time to enjoy the outdoors uncrowded.
 Habitual slugabeds don’t know what they’re missing.
-If you’re one of those adventurous few — or if you have a crack-of-dawn commute — take note: Jupiter and Saturn in early dawn now form a right triangle with Fomalhaut, the out-of-season Autumn Star, way down below.
-Jupiter is the right angle.
+If you’re one of those adventurous few — or if you have a crack-of-dawn commute — in early dawn Monday and Tuesday you will find the waning crescent Moon hanging below Saturn on Monday and below Jupiter on Tuesday.

-Nova Cassiopeiae, continued: It’s been 11 weeks since Nova Cas 2021 erupted to magnitude 7.7.
-Surprisingly, it has stayed about that bright ever since — except for swelling to 5.3, faint naked-eye visibility, for a week in early-mid May.
-As of June 4th it was about 7.1.
+Nova Cassiopeiae, continued: It’s been 10 weeks since Nova Cas 2021 (V1405 Cas) erupted to shine at about magnitude 7.7.
+Surprisingly, it has stayed about that bright ever since — except for swelling to about 5.3, faint naked-eye visibility, for a week in early-mid May.
+As of May 28th it was holding at about 7.6.
 The nova is low-ish in the north-northeast after dark, depending on your latitude.
 It climbs higher through the night and is very high before dawn.
-Charts and comparison stars.
+Charts and comparison stars